If you ask me, sweet potato casserole is one of those dishes that makes any meal feel special.

 - 1 tbsp coconut sugar

-Sprinkle an additional tablespoon of coconut sugar over the top.
+Sprinkle the remaining 1 tablespoon of coconut sugar over the top for added sweetness and texture.

 Step 6: Cool and Serve

-Remove the casserole from the oven and let it cool for about 10 minutes to allow the streusel to set up.
+Remove the casserole from the oven and let it rest for 10 minutes before serving.